 All client files are removed from the closed firm’s premises and held by the Solicitors Regulation Authority (SRA).

 Files that relate to active and on-going matters are known as live files.
 Live files are held at our offices for a limited period.
 All other files are held by the SRA in Coventry.

 To request the return of your live files, please complete and return the File Request Form with proof of your identity and return it to the Interventions Team.
-You can find a copy of the File Request Form under the ‘Download Further Information’ section on this page.
+You can download copy of the File Request Form.
 Alternatively, please contact the Interventions Team and we can send a copy of the form to you.

 Why do I need to send proof of identity?

 Copy identification is requested to ensure that documents are sent to the correct parties.
 For example, it may be that the closed firm had more than one client with the same name and by providing your copy identification, the SRA and its Agent are able to ensure that the documents are being released correctly.